-The ORSA process is a continuous process which provides an annual report of AICL's risk management practice and solvency position.
+The ORSA process is a continuous process, overseen by the Risk Committee, which includes an annual report of AICL's risk management practice and solvency position.
 An ORSA report will also be completed when business decisions which involve a significant change in the risk profile of the business are proposed.